traefik/traefik/docs/content/providers/kubernetes-ingress.md

 ??? warning "Deprecated"

-    Kubernetes Ingress provider `disableIngressClassLookup` option has been deprecated in v3.1, and will be removed in the next major version.
+    The Kubernetes Ingress provider option `disableIngressClassLookup` has been deprecated in v3.1, and will be removed in the next major version.
 	Please use the `disableClusterScopeResources` option instead.

 If the parameter is set to `true`,